dimitri/pgloader/docs/ref/pgsql-redshift.rst

 ================================

-The command and behavior are the same as when migration from a PostgreSQL database source. pgloader automatically discovers that it's talking to a Redshift database by parsing the output of the `SELECT version()` SQL query.
+The command and behavior are the same as when migration from a PostgreSQL database source, see :ref:`migrating_to_pgsql`. pgloader automatically discovers that it's talking to a Redshift database by parsing the output of the ``SELECT version()`` SQL query.

 Redshift as a data source
 ^^^^^^^^^^^^^^^^^^^^^^^^^